Ruba-Alharbi/Google-Capstone-Project--Bike-Share/README.md

 * The busiest days in the Winter for casuals are  Wednesday, Thursday, and Friday in March, Saturday and Sunday in February, and Sunday and Tuesday in January.
 * The top 3 days for casuals are Wednesday, Thursday, and Friday, whereas for members are Thursday, Friday, and Saturday in the Spring "April".
 ## Act
+My analysis leads me to suggest the following:
+1. Expand the number of bikes in the stations at Street Dr. & Grand Ave. and Ellis Ave. & 60th St.
+2. Attract casual riders by offering additional services on the weekends.
+3. Since electric bikes are preferred by casual riders, supply more of them.